-Fire Wardens will take charge immediately and calmly evacuate the students.
+Fire Wardens should take charge immediately and calmly evacuate the students.

-Action Person responsible

-Raise alarm Person discovering fire

-Immediately leave the building via the nearest exit, following All staff and students

-the fire exit signs as necessary

-Inform anyone in the Digital Atelier to evacuate if the alarm Appointed person/s

-in the school is activated.

-Sound the alarm in the main school building if the alarm in the

-Digital Atelier is activated.

-CALL 999 Maintenance Team

-Collect class register/laptop and class Radio All teaching staff & Reception

-Take all young learners in their area, out to the assembly point (staff register and visitors

-register)

-Collect all young learners not in the classroom (if any), and Delegated adult at the time

-take them to the assembly point

-Take staff register, off-site list (if any) and visitor book from Receptionist School Office and hand to an evacuating staff member to take to the assembly point.
-At assembly point: Carry out immediate class head count for Class Teacher/Teaching Partner each class. or Adult supervising students When all young learners/adults are accounted for - hold you hand up above your head.
-At assembly point: Carry out name roll call from class register, staff register, and visitor book.
-Teachers/Teaching Partners or Any missing young learne3rs or adults to be reported to the Adult supervising young learners.
-Executive Headteacher or COO using the Radios.
-Open height restriction barrier at start of access road to Maintenance person/allocated provide access for emergency vehicles using key from office. member of staff.
-Meet with emergency services at front of building.
-Maintenance Team Emergency services to confirm to Head Fire Wardens when it is safe to return.
+Action Person responsible Raise alarm Person discovering fire Immediately leave the building via the nearest exit, following All staff and students the fire exit signs as necessary CALL 999 Head Fire Warden - (or acting Head Fire Warden) Collect class register, class fire bags and class Radio Supervising Adult Take all students in their area, out to the assembly point (usually the Teacher) Collect all students not in the classroom (if any), and take Supervising Adult them to the assembly point (usually the Teaching Partner) Take staff register, off-site list (if any) and visitor book from Head Fire Warden School Office and hand to an evacuating staff member to take (or acting Head Fire Warden) to the assembly point.
+At assembly point: Carry out immediate class head count for Class Teacher/Teaching Partner each class. or Adult supervising students At assembly point: Carry out name roll call from class register, staff register, and visitor book.

+Any missing students or adults to be reported to the Head Fire Teachers/Teaching Partners or Warden or acting Head Fire Warden using the Radios.
+Adult supervising students Open height restriction barrier at start of access road to First available staff member at provide access for emergency vehicles. assembly point not required for Barrier padlock code is completing roll call Final sweep of building: Check all rooms are vacant and close Head Fire Warden doors behind as you leave. (or acting Head Fire Warden) Teaching Partners not assisting with evacuation of students Meet with emergency services at front of building and Head Fire Warden confirm to other Fire Wardens when it is safe to return (or acting Head Fire Warden)